6 Strategies For Managing ADHD Forgetfulness

 - Meditation.
 Whether it’s guided or done independently, a regular mindfulness meditation practice can be a way to increase focus and center the mind on the task at hand.
 There are many free resources online, such as videos and audio tracks, that can help you get started.

 - Body scanning.
-Tensing and releasing muscle groups in order from head to toe may help relieve stress and bring a sense of calm awareness to the body, which could help decrease feelings of sensory overload and improve focus.
+Tensing and releasing muscle groups in order from head to toe may help relieve stress and bring a sense of calm awareness to the body, which could help decrease sensory overload and improve focus.

 - Journaling.
 Writing down thoughts in a journal or diary is a way to clear them out from the mind so you can focus your attention more completely on the task at hand.
 It may also help you identify unhelpful patterns that could be making things harder for you.